anirudh2705/anirudh2705/README.md

 - 👋 Hi, I’m @anirudh2705
-- 👀 I’m interested in backend development
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning Java, dsa and some frontend tech
+- 🌱 I’m currently exploring React, Redux and all frontend tech
 - 💞️ I’m looking to collaborate on backend and web development projects
 - 📫 How to reach me https://www.linkedin.com/in/anirudh-patnaik-1a0374170/